harbour/core/utils/hbmk2/doc/hbmk2.es_ES.md

   - Values marked with \[\*\] may be host platform and/or configuration dependent\.
 This help was generated on 'win' host platform\.

-Supported &lt;compiler&gt; values for each supported &lt;platform&gt; value:
+Valores suportados para &lt;compiler&gt; conforme a &lt;platform&gt; disponible:

  - **linux** gcc, clang, icc, watcom, sunpro, open64